shivabioinformatics/metagenomic-pipeline/README.md

 - __[Megahit GitHub](https://github.com/voutcn/megahit)__ - read trimming tool for Illumina NGS

 ---
+When working on large datasets and running an analysis, usually could take hours or even days.
+So knowing running analysis on **screen** is an important knowledge and tool to use.
+Where you're running a lengthy task on a remote machine, and then your connection drops, causing the SSH session to terminate and your progress to be lost.
+There is a utility called `screen` that allows us to resume the sessions.

+Screen, also known as GNU Screen, is a terminal multiplexer.
+This means you can start a screen session and open multiple windows (virtual terminals) within it.
+The processes running in Screen will keep running even if their window is not visible, and will continue to do so even if you get disconnected.

+The screen package is pre-installed on most Linux distros nowadays.
+You can check if it is installed on your system by typing:

+//
+screen --version

+to see the lists of attached screen

+//
+screen -ls

 After assembling the data, I will search for open reading frames of genes that encode light-related pathways.
 This exploration stems from my curiosity about how bacteria survive in such extreme environments.
 I aim to uncover the mechanisms of energy production, primarily focusing on **photosynthesis** as the main pathway, along with alternative, less energetically demanding mechanisms.
 Notably, **photosynthesis** is highly energy-intensive for microbial species, making these alternative pathways particularly intriguing.

+This pipeline is not finished yet, the analysis will continue and this pipeline is being updated currently.